 The number of External PREs is influenced by the mains replacement programme, operating pressures, management initiatives (such as gas conditioning and those designed to reduce interference damage) and the effects of asset ageing (see section 4.3.3).
-Figure 4-4 shows that, historically, the various factors influencing the number of external PREs have generally balanced out both across all GDNs and in Southern's network.
+Figure 4-4 shows that, historically, the various factors influencing the number of external PREs have generally balanced out across all GDNs.
+It is not clear that this is the case for Wales & West's network.

 One of the key drivers of emergency costs is the number of PREs.
-We have therefore calculated the unit costs for the emergency service in terms of $\mathfrak L$ per PRE.
+We have therefore calculated the unit costs for the emergency service in terms of \mathfrak{L} per PRE.